-- · Accessible parts may be hot when the grill is used!
-Young children should be kept away - The heat deflector below the fascia is positioned in the out position to avoid heat deflection to the knobs during arillina - Whilst the grill is operating never adjust the deflector without using hand protection. - · Only use the grill with the door open and always remove the handle from the pan when in use. - Ensure Gas cylinder/supply is connected and turned on.
-In the event of a gas smell turn off at the gas cylinder/mains and contact supplier. - Remove all accessories and packing that may be in the grill including any plastic coating that may be protecting the grill cavity surfaces.
-Clean the interior before using it for the first time, use soap and water and rinse carefully. - To light: open the door, push in the control knob and turn to full rate.
+• Accessible parts may be hot when the grill is used!
+Young children should be kept away.

+- The heat deflector below the fascia is positioned in the out position to avoid heat deflection to the knobs during grilling. - While the grill is operating never adjust the deflector without using hand protection. - Only use the grill with the door open and always remove the handle from the pan when in use. - Ensure gas cylinder/supply is connected and turned on.
+In the event of a gas smell turn off at the gas cylinder/mains and contact your Retailer. - Remove all accessories and packing that may be in the grill including any plastic coating that may be protecting the grill cavity surfaces.
+Clean the interior before using it for the first time; use soap and water and rinse carefully. - To light: open the door, push in the control knob and turn to full rate.
 Press down the ignition button located on the oven fascia.
 It is necessary to hold the knob for approximately 15 seconds before release.
 If the burner goes out, repeat the procedure holding the control knob for slightly longer.

-lanition must be carried out with the door open.
+Ignition must be carried out with the door open.

-• On first use of the grill, it should be heated for about 20 minutes to eliminate any
+• On first use of the grill, it should be heated for about 20 minutes to eliminate any residual factory lubricants that might impart unpleasant smells to the food being cooked.
+A non-toxic smoke may occur when using for the first time so open any windows and rooflights to remove the smoke.

-- residual factory lubricants that might impart unpleasant smells to the food being cooked.
-A non-toxic smoke may occur when using for the first time so open any windows and rooflights to remove the smoke. - · Although the grill heats up guickly, it is recommended that a few minutes preheat he allowed - Flame Failure Device (FFD); the grill burner is fitted with a flame sensing probe which will automatically cut off the gas supply in the event of the flame going out.
-In the event of the burner flames being accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least one minute. - It is normal for the flames on this burner. to develop yellow tips as it heats up, particularly on Butane. - Variation in cooking can be achieved by using the control knob to regulate the heat setting.
+- Although the grill heats up quickly, it is recommended that a few minutes preheat be allowed. - Flame Failure Device (FFD): the grill burner is fitted with a flame sensing probe which will automatically cut off the gas supply in the event of the flame going out.
+In the event of the burner flames being accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least 1 minute. - It is normal for the flames on this burner to develop yellow tips as it heats up, particularly on butane. - Variation in cooking can be achieved by using the control knob to regulate the heat setting.
 In addition, the grill pan trivet can be reversed or removed to give a greater choice of grilling height.
-Always use the highest trivet position for fast toasting. - To turn off: turn the knob until the line on the control knob is aligned with the dot on the control panel.
-Always make sure that the control knob is aligned with the dot on the fascia.
+Always use the highest trivet position for fast toasting. - To turn off: turn the knob until the line on the control knob is aligned with the dot on the grill fascia.
 Always make sure that the control knob is in the off position when you have finished grilling.